fermyon/developer/content/spin/rust-components.md

 > You can find a complete example for a Redis triggered component in the
 > [Spin repository on GitHub](https://github.com/fermyon/spin/tree/main/examples/redis-rust).

-## Storing data in Redis from Rust components
+## Storing Data in Redis From Rust Components

 Using the Spin's Rust SDK, you can use the Redis key/value store and to publish messages to Redis channels.
 This can be used from both HTTP and Redis triggered